avanzosc/odoo-addons/website_payment_limit_acquirer/README.rst

 Website Payment Limit Acquirers
 ===============================

 Limit Payment Acquirer list on online payment (Portal).
 Show only the ones with payer's currency.
+Adds an entry to the Payment Transactions from the Sale Order.

 Bug Tracker
 ===========